 Addresses business intelligence and data analytics at operational, tactical, and strategic levels using basic data science techniques, including visual, descriptive, diagnostic, predictive, and prescriptive analytics methods and hands-on learning using current software tools.
 A-F only.
-Pre: 621 (with a minimum grade of B) or equivalent.
+Pre: 619 or consent.

 Foundations of enterprise information systems design and architecture to support business strategy, processes, data, and IT/IS services; integrating cloud-based and loT infrastructure; management and maintenance of organizational IS/IT infrastructure and operations.
 MIS, ICS, MIS-BBA majors only.
 Senior standing or higher.
 A-F only.

 Business process analysis, design, and implementation of new business processes enabled by digital platforms.
 Concepts, methods, and techniques to support prototyping and user interface design are considered.
 A-F only.
-Pre: BUS 630 or consent.
 (Once a year)

 Covers latest trends/innovations in HIT designed to reduce costs, improve quality/access, and reduce outcome disparity through population health management.
 Includes management of financial, organizational, and professional barriers to effective HIT.
 A-F only.
 Graduate students only.
-Pre: BUS 630 and BUS 631.
 (Alt. years)

 Individual- or team-based project with a client organization, conducted under faculty supervision, as capstone project to complete masters level work in the Masters of Science in Information Systems.
 Repeatable one time, up to six credits.
 Graduate students only.
 A-F only.
 Pre: students must complete 15 semester hours and core masters courses before capstone.

 Reading and research in ITM under the direction of a faculty member.
+Repeatable unlimited times.
 A-F only.